MACCA: Offline Multi-agent Reinforcement Learning with Causal Credit Assignment: Experiments

 \textbf{Ground Truth Individual Reward.} In the MPE CN expert dataset, we investigate the influence of ground truth individual rewards on agent policy updates.
 Two scenarios are compared: agents update policies using ground truth individual rewards (GT), and agents primarily rely on team rewards (without GT).
 Notably, OMAR with GT directly employs individual rewards for policy updates, while MACCA-OMAR with GT utilizes individual rewards as a supervisory signal, replacing team rewards in Eq \ref{team_reward_loss}.
-The results, presented in Table \ref{table:ablt}, demonstrate that MACCA-OMAR with GT achieves similar performance to OMAR with GT.
-Although MACCA-OMAR with GT exhibits slightly slower convergence and performance due to the learning of unbiased causal structures and individual reward functions, it overcomes this drawback by incorporating individual rewards as supervisory signals, mitigating the bias associated with relying solely on team rewards.
-More Importantly, MACCA-OMAR effectively addresses the challenge of exclusive team reward reliance by attaining a more comprehensive understanding of individual credits through the causal structure and individual reward function.
-These findings demonstrate that while MACCA-OMAR's performance is slightly lower than that of OMAR under GT, it offers the advantage of mitigating the bias caused by relying solely on team rewards.
+The results, presented in Table \ref{table:ablt}, the small gap between MACCA+GT and OMAR+GT arises from the extra regularization introduced by jointly learning $\psi_g$ and $\psi_r$, a design choice that in fact improves generalization when ground truth $r^i_t$ are unavailable.
+Thus, even though OMAR with GT slightly outperforms MACCA–OMAR when GT is provided, MACCA–OMAR’s ability to learn $\hat r^i_t$ without supervision is what enables major performance gains over baselines that rely solely on team rewards.
+For further details on prediction accuracy convergence versus GT, see Appendix~\ref{app:pred_accuracy_converged}